Vision

 Mission

-The mission of the American Indian Institute is to support and uplift the ancient wisdom and cultural heritage of the Indigenous peoples of the Americas, and to translate this ancient wisdom into a contemporary context for all peoples.
+The mission of the Institute is to support and uplift the ancient wisdom and cultural heritage of Indigenous peoples, and to transform gifted stories to the world stage.

 The Institute recognizes the devastation that all Indigenous Peoples have faced historically, and the many obstacles that they continue to face today.
 Therefore, we commit to fostering greater understanding of the sacred Indigenous way of life and its potential to move us beyond a society that routinely desecrates Mother Earth and sacrifices life, by bringing us back into harmony with all creation.